Skip to main content

 What to Include in Your Vendor Agreement / Supplier Terms (Australia)

-A comprehensive Australian Vendor Agreement should include the following key provisions to achieve effective legal protection, commercial certainty, and ACL compliance.
+A thorough Australian Vendor Agreement should include the following key provisions to achieve effective legal protection, commercial certainty, and ACL compliance.

 Identification of Parties — Identify each party by its full legal name and ABN.
 For companies, include the ACN.
 The ABN is required for valid tax invoices under the GST Act, and confirming the other party's ABN at the outset reduces the risk of transacting with an unregistered entity.